Prospective Graduate Students

 What is an assistantship?

 An assistantship is a contract where a graduate student works for pay.
 Most assistantships also cover tuition payments related to the amount of hours you are contracted to work each week.
 A graduate student is considered full time in the department if you work 20 hours per week.
 For a full time assistant, the department would pay for the base in-state tuition amount, the technology fee, the library fee and the engineering fee in full.
-Student awarded assistantship from departments not in the College of Engineering may have to pay their own engineering fees.

 Graduate Research Assistantships are awarded by individual faculty members who have received research projects (e.g., from government agencies).
 The availability of GRA’s and the amount of the award varies, depending on the projects that have been obtained and the funds allotted for GRA’s in those projects.
 Typically, research carried out by a graduate student on a GRA becomes part or all of the research for the student’s thesis or dissertation.